manrick653/cbdc/README.md

 # CBDC(Central Bank Digital Currency)
-implementing cbdc using R3 corda token SDK
+Implementing cbdc using R3 corda token SDK

 (a) **wholesaleCBDC** :
     The wholesale CBDCs are suitable for financial institutions holding reserve deposits in a central bank.